thealphadollar/Nephos/docs/Modifying-Configuration.md

 ### Set Up Email Handler
 The below fields are **compulsory** to fill for the working of Critical mailing service.
 - fromaddr: Address from which the mail should appear to be coming
-- toaddrs: List of email addresses the mail is to be sent
+- toaddrs: Set at the first run of Nephos
 - subject: Subject of the mail, default is "[Nephos] Critical Notification"

 Secondly, you need to instantiate following environment variables (before starting Nephos) for connecting and authenticating with the mailing service. **Without these, the emails won't be sent, though no exception will be raised.**